trebor/soul-bound/rfc.md

     * Security requirements for specific use cases
   * All timing parameters referenced in the document should use these values:
     * Δ₁ (challenge response): See Section 14.1 for configured value
-    * Δ₂ (sensor to sponsorship): See Section 14.1 for configured value
+    * Δ₂ (attestation): See Section 14.1 for configured value
-    * Δ₃ (sponsorship to mint): See Section 14.1 for configured value
+    * Δ₃ (attestation to mint): See Section 14.1 for configured value
     * ΔT (clock skew): See Section 14.1 for configured value
     * Δₚ (partition detection): See Section 14.1 for configured value
     * Δᵣ (validator reconfiguration): See Section 14.1 for configured value